DE

 No table of contents available

 Google Analytics has been the most popular and widely used free web analytics tool for many years.
-To utilize the multitude of raw data as quickly as possible, Google Analytics offers the ability to directly associate certain areas or numbers with each other.
+To quickly make use of the multitude of raw data, Google Analytics offers the ability to directly relate certain areas or numbers to each other.

-The function of calculated metrics makes it easier for you to quickly capture predefined relationships without having to export the large pool of collected data and calculate it in a spreadsheet program.
-With dashboards, you can compile reports and thus capture the most important numbers on one page.
+The function of calculated metrics makes it easier for you to quickly capture predefined relationships without needing to export the large pool of collected data and calculate it in a spreadsheet program.
+With dashboards, you can put together reports and capture key figures on a single page.

 Using Dashboards in Google Analytics

-When you open the Google Analytics interface, you'll find the "Dashboards" option in the left navigation bar.
-Here you can compile individual reports.
+When you open the Google Analytics interface, you find the "Dashboards" option in the left navigation bar.
+Here, you can create customized reports.
 Separate dashboards can be set up for each position in the company.
-Your supervisor might only be interested in the big numbers reflecting the website's performance:
+Your supervisor might only be interested in the major numbers reflecting the website's performance:

 • Number of Sessions